bobaseb/energetically-coherent-computation/index.md

 - unity of
 - uploading limitations

+Consciousness gap
+- between human and artificial systems
+- ethical implications of
+- in human-AI interaction
+- persistent limitations from

 Context-sensitive modulation
 - ability to adjust repertoire of available states
 - in rich alphabets